rizdiaprilian/MLOps_Zoomcamp/Week1_Introduction/README.md

 - MLOps maturity model

-'Environment Setup'
+## **Environment Setup**

-This section is for outlining steps for configuring development environment with preference to Linux OS.
-For that matter, we are renting an Ubuntu server on AWS and setting up the environment to suit our need.
+This section covers the initial configuration on working environment required before proceeding to following throughout this course.
+In this case, the option is to rent an EC2 virtual machine on AWS as to getting all requirements prepared.

-Note: I am on Windows Laptop, hence all the configurations done locally are pertaining to Windows OS only.
+On a sidenote, all of these configurations were done on my personal Windows notebook.

 **Phase 1: EC2 Instance**